 The truth of the matter is, while Insights as a Service is a cost-effective way to leverage data-driven analytics without building up the infrastructure in-house, it’s still a waste of money if you haven’t clearly identified the very specific problem you are trying to solve.
 For example, instead of looking to find out why profitability was low in a given year, an insurance firm might want to identify the reasons why customer churn is taking place.
 In this instance, an Insights as a Service provider could hone in on very specific data within your organization, as well as external data about competing providers entering the market, economic conditions, etc.

 Additionally, before going the insights as a service route, companies should consider if they already have what they need to make their own informed decisions. before working with a partner, it’s good for companies to identify what they may already have in-house in terms of data.
 Often, it’s surprising to see how much data you really have across business units.
 By removing the operational siloes and sharing that information, companies often can identify patterns all on their own.

-But for those complex problems that internal data alone can’t address, the good news is that with Insights as a Service you can invest in the services one problem at a time, so you can decide when you need to bring in the heavy forces.
+But for those complex problems that internal data alone can’t address, the good news is that you can make smaller investments in data insights services, one problem at a time, before you decide to bring in the heavy forces.